Entrusted to his killer: Family Court placed little boy in custody of abuser

 Messages show that Barriball toyed with the idea of taking the child to the hospital, but decided against it due to fear of prosecution.

+She told her partner that he had given Malachi paracetamol and asked for him to purchase some arnica cream.

+She also messaged her sister, saying "I wanna take him to hospital but I'm f**king scared asf man [sic]."

-Five days after the shower abuse, Barriball took him to a family gathering at a Mt Maunganui restaurant.
+Five days after the shower abuse, Barriball took Malachi to a family gathering at a Mt Maunganui restaurant.

 Other family members discovered the burns covering the child, but Barriball lied, telling her family that the child had accidentally suffered burns in the shower and had already been seen by a doctor.